Evening Adult Classes

-Our instructors have a diverse array of backgrounds.
+Our highly qualified instructors have a diverse array of backgrounds.
 They are native German-speakers, translators, and professional teachers of the German language who have an admiration and respect for the Germanic culture.
 They instruct not just in the language, but also in the literature, culture, business, customs and everyday life of German-speaking countries.
 We make every effort to create a "total immersion" atmosphere in the teaching of the language.

 Due to economic setbacks, we no longer offer payment plans or prorated tuition.
 We do not offer refunds for unattended classes.

 Choosing a Class:

 If classes are cancelled due to inclement weather or other unforeseen circumstances, each student will be notified via phone and email as early as possible.
 At the next meeting, the instructor and students will then decide when to reschedule the missed class.